minio/docs/source/administration/object-management/object-retention.rst

 Enable Legal Hold Retention
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can enable or disable indefinite Legal Hold retention for an object using the MinIO Console, the MinIO :mc:`mc` CLI, or using an S3-compatible SDK.
+You can enable or disable indefinite legal hold retention for an object using the MinIO Console, the MinIO :mc:`mc` CLI, or using an S3-compatible SDK.

 You can place a legal hold on an object already held under a :ref:`COMPLIANCE <minio-object-locking-compliance>` or :ref:`GOVERNANCE <minio-object-locking-governance>` lock.
 The object remains WORM locked under the legal hold even when the retention lock expires.